l-ramirez-lopez/resemble/README.md

 __`rslocal`__: implements the rs-local modeling approach proposed by Lobsey et al. (2017).
-This function allows you to find in a reference data set, an optimal set of observations to build a model for an specific set of observations.
+This function allows you to find in a reference data set, an optimal set of observations to build a model for a particular case.

 __`dissimilarity`__: Computes dissimilarity matrices based on several methods (e.g. Euclidean, Mahalanobis, cosine, correlation, moving correlation,